lynnxlmiao/Data-Analysis/Projects/Identify-Fraud-from-Enron-Email/Identify Fraud from Enron Email master/README.md

  ('restricted_stock', 9.2128106219771002)]
  ```

  I have tried to engineer 2 features 'msg_to_poi_ratio' and 'msg_from_poi_ratio', and 'msg_to_poi_ratio' refers to the ratio that the person sends emails to POI, 'msg_from_poi_ratio' refers to the ratio that the person receives emails from POI.
 Because I think that POIs are more likely to mail each other so that these two features could be used to predict POI.
 But from the feature select process things didn't show as I thought.
-I tried with the new features also to see how naive bayse model performs (naive bayse is the best model in this case after addressing next question) and we can see from next tabel the performance with new festures is not as good as the performance that without these two features.
+I tried with the new features also to see how naive bayse model performs (naive bayse is the best model in this case) and we can see from next tabel the performance with new festures is not as good as the performance that without these two features.

  |Metrics|Without New Features|With New Features|
  |:------|:-------------------|:----------------|